triangletodd/docker-s6-ubuntu-base/README.md

 # s6-ubuntu-base

-JNLP Agent Docker image based on jenkins/jnlp-slave:latest with the gcloud SDK added.
+Base Docker image based on ubuntu/ubuntu that comes with the s6-overlay system preinstalled.

 ## License